Mistralys/x4-game-notes/README.md

 Switch to scan mode with `Shift + 3`, then press `L` for a short while (secondary weapon button).
 Has to be timed right: if the key press is too short or too long, it will not work.
 If it works, a blue pulse will shoot out from the ship.

 > The pulse is not visible on the map, only from the ship's cockpit.

 Items detected by the scan will display colored pulse hits in space.

 - Yellow: Lockboxes
-- Blue: Wrecks with contents
+- Blue: Wrecks with contents, data vaults
 - Gray: Asteroids, empty wrecks, stations

 ## Ship stuck in something

+### Method 1: Let an NPC do it

+- Teleport out of the sector
+- Let the NPC pilot wiggle the ship free

+> This works, because when the player is "off-grid", all laws of physics are suspended.

+### Method 2: Wiggle wiggle

-I was stuck in a station once with the _Moreya_, and could not let an NPC pilot get it out, since it's a pilotless ship.
+I was stuck in a station once with the _Moreya_, and since it's a pilotless ship, I could not let an NPC pilot get it out.
 This helped:

-- Turn off flight assist
+- Turn off flight assist (this is key)
 - Constantly push forward until you're free

-NPC alternative:

-- Teleport to another ship
-- Let the NPC piloit wiggle the ship free

-This works, because NPC pilots do not use flight assist.

-  > It may also help to teleport to another system, since this will unload objects in space like asteroids.

 ## Gaining faction reputation

-- Killing their enemies in their own space
-- Running missions for them

 ### Killing enemies